Log in | Jump |

 making all our lives easier, more fulfilling, lovelier journeys

-Written on August 19, 2005, and categorized as Funky original.
+Written on August 19, 2005, and categorized as Secret and Invisible.

 First, how do you know you have it?
 Unfortunately, Sasser shares several behaviors common with other recent viruses.
 The most common sign is that your machine will indicate that there is a problem and will reboot in 60 seconds.
 The message caused by Sasser should indicate that the problem is in LSASS.EXE.